Asher Angel: Career

 At the age of 5, Angel appeared in the 2008 film Jolene.
 Angel started his career by appearing in numerous theater productions.
 At the age of 7, Desert Stages Theatre held auditions for the musical Oliver! and, with his parents' permission, Angel auditioned and won a role in the production.
 His mother promised to take him to Los Angeles if he "put in the work and [did] 30 [local] shows", and he went on to act in multiple plays including The Little Mermaid, Seussical, Mary Poppins, and Into the Woods at the Desert Stages Theatre in Scottsdale.
 His mother kept her promise, and Angel traveled to Los Angeles where, at age 12, he auditioned for and won the part of Jonah Beck in the Disney Channel television series Andi Mack.
 His whole family moved to Utah to accommodate filming for the series.

 In April 2019, Angel played the lead role of Billy Batson, with Zachary Levi starring as his adult superhero alter ego, in the film adaptation of DC Comics' Shazam!
 The film, a further installment of the DC Extended Universe, was released to critical acclaim.
 Angel released his debut single "One Thought Away", featuring Wiz Khalifa, in 2019.
 He reprised his role of Billy Batson in Shazam!
 Fury of the Gods, which was released on March 17, 2023.

 In February 2022, Angel joined the cast of Hulu's Darby and the Dead.
 In May 2023, it was announced that Angel had been cast in the thriller movie Lazareth as well as the teen romance 99 Days.
 He starred in the movie On Fire, which was released in select theaters in late 2023.
 He released the single "Flip the Switch" in January 2024.

-In July 2025, he joined the cast of the Tubi romantic comedy film Kissing Is the Easy Part, alongside Paris Berlec.
+In July 2025, he joined the cast of the Tubi romantic comedy film Kissing Is the Easy Part.